HHVM vs PHP 7 Performance Showdown (WordPress, Nginx)

 hhvm-php7-php5.6-load-time-bar

-TEST 3 : WP Performance Tester Plugin
+TEST 3: WP Performance Tester Plugin

-For the third and final test, we used the “WP Performance tester” plugin, which is a Performance benchmark testing WordPress plugin
+For the third and final test, we used the “WP Performance Tester” plugin, which is a Performance benchmark testing WordPress plugin

 WP-performance-test-hhvm-v-php7

-In this test we found that PHP 7 WordPress site had the edge and performed better, as we can see from the total Execution time taken by PHP 7 site was less than than that for the HHVM site and it also executed more queries per second.
+In this test we found that the PHP 7 WordPress site had the edge and performed better, as we can see from the total Execution time taken by the PHP 7 site was less than than that for the HHVM site and it also executed more queries per second.

 wp-performance-hhvm-php7-bar